 The media is literally the press arm of all things Democratic Party.

-They just tried to make excuses, and then when I found out last night that the IG report is scheduled to come out, that they've finished the draft of it.
+And then when I found out last night that the IG report is scheduled to come out, that they've finished the draft of it.

-They're doing it in preparation of what is about to hit, because it's an embarrassment to them.
+They're doing it in preparation of what is about to hit because it's an embarrassment to them.

-We've we've reported on this before, yeah, like five days ago.
+Yeah, like five days ago.

-But look, the bottom line is for for them not to be successful, the American people need to understand one thing.
+But look, the bottom line is for them not to be successful, the American people need to understand one thing.

 That is the vote of confidence you can give the president.